 Interest Expense.
-For the three months ended November 30, 2007 compared to the three months ended November 30, 2006, interest expense increased \$8.5 million.
-The principal factor for this increase was a net \$10.7 million increase in interest expense related to borrowings on the Partnership's Senior Notes and the revolving credit facility and \$2.9 million of interest on borrowings related to the Transwestern acquisition.
+For the three months ended November 30, 2007 compared to the three months ended November 30, 2006, interest expense increased \$9.3 million.
+The principal factor for this increase was a net \$0.8 million increase in interest expense related to borrowings of the Parent Company, a net \$10.7 million increase in interest expense related to borrowings on the Partnership's Senior Notes and the revolving credit facility and \$2.9 million of interest on borrowings related to the Transwestern acquisition.
 Partnership borrowings increased primarily due to the financing of our growth capital expenditures and the Canyon acquisition.
-The increased interest expense was offset by \$2.8 million of hedge ineffectiveness charges and \$1.9 million of unrealized losses related to non-hedged interest rate swaps included in interest expense for the three months ended November 30, 2006.
-Unrealized gains and losses related to non-hedged interest rate swaps were included in interest and other income, net for the three months ended November 30, 2007.
+The increased interest expense was offset by \$2.8 million of hedge ineffectiveness charges and \$10.0 million of unrealized losses related to non-hedged interest rate swaps included in interest expense for the three months ended November 30, 2006.
+Unrealized gains and losses related to non-hedged interest rate swaps were included in other income (expense), net for the three months ended November 30, 2007.
 The increase in interest expense was also offset by propane related interest which decreased \$1.3 million due primarily to the scheduled debt payments that have occurred between the three month periods.